I review digital products and companies claiming that they know how to help you to make money online.

-Such pyramid schemes are illegal in most countries, simple because this “model” is not sustainable, and the whole structure looks like this:
+Such pyramid schemes are illegal in most countries, simply because this “model” is not sustainable, and the whole structure looks like this:

-The only people who make money are at the top, while the rest is losing the money.
+The only people who make money are at the top, while the rest is losing money.

-It is a matter of time until the structure crashes.
+It is a matter of time before the structure crashes.

 We are about to find out that there is no product whatsoever that can be sold to the end customer

-They don’t provide you with any training as for example IM Master Academy.
+They don’t provide you with any training for example IM Master Academy.

-Solely based on that, PetronPay can be considered as a pyramid scheme
+Solely based on that, PetronPay can be considered a pyramid scheme

 Why are they still around?